Matroid Secretary via Labeling Schemes: Laminar Matroids

-\paragraph{\bf Lower Bound in Theorem~\ref{thm:laminar-intro}.} For uniform matroids, our analysis works for total order $\pi$ of the elements on which $e^*$ appears first.
-In the laminar case, however, we need to consider specific orders that depends on the laminar structure.
+For uniform matroids, our analysis relies on a total order $\pi$ of the elements on which $e^*$ appears first.
+In contrast, for the laminar case, we need to consider specific orders that depend on the laminar structure.
+The following definition captures the orders we use in our construction.

 \begin{definition}[Chain Order] Let $e^* \in \OPT(E)$ and $C_1 \subseteq \dots \subseteq C_q = E$ be the members of the laminar family containing $e^*$.
 We refer to these sets as the {\it chain induced by $e^*$}.
 We say that a total order $(\pi_1,\dots, \pi_n)$ of $E$ is a {\it chain order with respect to $e^*$} if $\pi_1=e^*$ and for $1\leq i<j\leq r$, we have $\{\ell\in[q]\colon \pi_i\in C_\ell\}\subseteq\{\ell\in[q]\colon \pi_j\in C_\ell\}$.
-In other words, in the enumeration $\pi$, $e^*$ appears first, then the rest of the elements from $S \cap C_1$, then all the elements from $(S \cap C_2) \setminus C_1$, then all the elements from $(S \cap C_3)\setminus C_2$ and so on. \end{definition}
+In other words, in the enumeration $\pi$, $e^*$ appears first, then the rest of the elements from $E \cap C_1$, then all the elements from $(E \cap C_2) \setminus C_1$, then all the elements from $(E \cap C_3)\setminus C_2$ and so on.\\ \end{definition}